codebiff/codebiff-old/posts/auto-update-website-with-github-service-hooks.markdown

 	$ git clone git://github.com/username/example.git example

 Assuming your server is setup to serve this directory correctly you now have a fully functional, auto updating website.
-Now whenever you are ready to update the site just make your editions on the development machine.
+Now whenever you are ready to update the site just make your changes on the development machine.
 Commit your changes and `git push`.
 Done.